 c.
 Sleeping Well – Sleep is the best food for the brain.
 Not having enough sleep has negative effects on the mind and body.
 For the brain to function fully ensure children get 7-8 hrs of sleep.
 Don’t allow late night binge-watching or staying out now.

 a.
 Making flashcards – Important points highlighted or jotted down during classes can be made into flashcards.
 Flashcards promote studying through active recall.
 It’s a practice through which the brain learns most effectively.
 It’s a very useful tool to revise quickly.
+Everyone should follow this as a study routine.

 b.
 Exam hall practice – Set up an exam-like environment and get children to attempt sample papers.
 Taking mock exams in exam hall like conditions will help boost children’s confidence.
 It gets them used to write exams and come up with strategies of attempting question papers.